catholicmelb/parish-handbook/docs/contents/9-archdiocese-agencies.md

 The Foundation runs an annual appeal on the first Sunday of September, Father’s Day.

-For further information regarding the Foundation, refer to the web page at [Priests Retirement Foundation | Melbourne Catholic](https://melbournecatholic.org/foundation).
+For further information regarding the Foundation, refer to the [Priests Retirement Foundation web page ](https://melbournecatholic.org/foundation)on the Melbourne Catholic website.

 ## Priests’ Remuneration Fund